Shopify/themekit/docs/development/index.md

 ---
 # Theme Kit Development

-Theme Kit is open source and you can help contribute on github.
-[Github](https://github.com/Shopify/themekit)
+Theme Kit is open source and you can help contribute on [GitHub](https://github.com/Shopify/themekit).

 ## Issues

-Please log all issues on the github bug tracker.
-[Github Issues](https://github.com/Shopify/themekit/issues)
+Please log all issues on the [GitHub issue tracker](https://github.com/Shopify/themekit/issues)

 ## Go Development